adriansalvatori/alma-one/README.md

   - Generate with [wp-cli-dotenv-command](https://github.com/aaemnnosttv/wp-cli-dotenv-command)
   - Generate with [our WordPress salts generator](https://roots.io/salts.html)

-3. Add theme(s) in `web/app/themes/` as you would for a normal WordPress site
+3. Add theme(s) in `public_html/app/themes/` as you would for a normal WordPress site
-4. Set the document root on your webserver to Bedrock's `web` folder: `/path/to/site/web/`
+4. Set the document root on your public_htmlserver to Bedrock's `public_html` folder: `/path/to/site/public_html/`
 5. Access WordPress admin at `https://example.com/wp/wp-admin/`

 ## Community